PostgreSQL Fundamentals

 PostgreSQL's MVCC provides isolation by showing each transaction a consistent snapshot of the database.

-What should teams check first when implementing Isolation?
+What should teams check before relying on Isolation?